 For all this publicity, there were only a few new attractions to promote this year.
 Borrowing from Riverview Exposition Park, a new "mammoth" swimming pool was opened.
 Borrowing from White City amusement park, its star attractions were Margaret and Elsie, "Queens of the Deep Blue Sea."
 Bullfights were presented by toreadors brought up from Mexico.
-Happily, the bull was roped and thrown, cowboy style and were not killed.
+Happily, the bull was roped and thrown, cowboy style, and was not killed.
 Broncho buster 'Texas Hills' and his Wild West troupe demonstrated the 'hanging' of a horse thief.
-The William Morris agency was put in charge of booking the park's vaudeville theater.
+The William Morris Agency was responsible for booking the park's vaudeville theater.

 1911 AT FOREST PARK

-Replacing Paul Howse as manager this year was former assistant manager, M.A.
-Bredel.
-Replacing the Go family as the costumed characters from last season, the park introduced Mutt and Jeff, the popular comic strip creations of cartoonist Bud Fisher.
-The characters met the public in 'receptions' twice daily, in the afternoon for children, and in the evening for adults.
+The former assistant manager, M.A.
+Bredel, replaced Paul Howse as manager this year.
+Replacing the Go family as the costumed characters from last season, the park introduced Mutt and Jeff, cartoonist Bud Fisher's famous comic strip creations.
+The characters met the public in 'receptions' twice daily, in the afternoon for children and in the evening for adults.

-New at Forest Park this year was the Mouse Trap which was renamed in later years to the Iron Maze.
-In October, it was used for scientific research by Fleming Perrin, professor of psychology at the University of Pittsburgh.
-College students tried to make their way through the maze in "Experiment II" in a study of the human learning process which begun in 1909 at the University of Chicago's psychology lab.
-Results of the Forest Park experiment were published by Princeton University in 1914.
+New at Forest Park this year was the Mouse Trap, which was renamed in later years to the Iron Maze.
+In October, Fleming Perrin, professor of psychology at the University of Pittsburgh, used it for scientific research.
+College students tried to make their way through the maze in "Experiment II," a study of the human learning process, which began in 1909 at the University of Chicago's psychology lab.
+The results of the Forest Park experiment were published by Princeton University in 1914.

-The magazine also reported that the miniature railway along with Forest Park's bowling alleys, billiard tables, race track game and candy wheel─were owned by a Sylvester Ferretti, co-owner of the wrestling concession at Riverview Exposition Park this same year.
+The magazine also reported that the miniature railway, along with Forest Park's bowling alleys, billiard tables, race track game, and candy wheel, was owned by Sylvester Ferretti, co-owner of the wrestling concession at Riverview Exposition Park this same year.

 1912 AT FOREST PARK

-A large amount of money was spent on reconstruction, remodeling, painting and decorating at Forest Park this year.
+This year, a lot of money was spent on reconstruction, remodeling, painting, and decorating at Forest Park.
 Last year's manager M.A.
-Bredel became secretary of the park company; former secretary Joseph Grein, after an unsuccessful run for bailiff of the Municipal Court, became the park's new business manager.
+Bredel became Secretary of the park company; former secretary Joseph Grein, after an unsuccessful run for bailiff of the Municipal Court, became the park's new business manager.

-The game African Dip was soon replaced with the Diana game.
+The game African Dip (also at Riverview Park) was soon replaced with the Diana game.
 It was the same as African Dip, but the Diana game used white women instead of Negro men.
-The object, of course, was that once the young women were dunked, their wet clothes plastered tightly to their bodies, becoming slightly 'see-through', as well.
+The object, of course, was that once the young women were dunked, their wet clothes plastered tightly to their bodies, becoming slightly 'see-through,' as well.
 A great money maker and very popular.

 1913 AT FOREST PARK

-Hard-pressed as well to compete with Riverview Park and White City amusement park, there were major changes at Forest Park for the 1913 season.
-The Steeplechase ride, the only one in the Midwest, was razed and several thousand feet of the ride reported for sale on April 5, 1913.
-The miniature railroad was also for sale, along with other concessions owned by Sylvester Ferretti.
+Hard-pressed to compete with Riverview Park and White City amusement park, there were significant changes at Forest Park for the 1913 season.
+The Steeplechase ride, the only one in the Midwest, was razed, and several thousand feet of the ride were reported for sale on April 5, 1913.
+The miniature railroad was also for sale, and other concessions were owned by Sylvester Ferretti.